Lightly browned kielbasa, a popular smoked sausage, tastes great served on a warm bed of sauerkraut.

 Kielbasa and Sauerkraut Recipe

-There are so many ways to customize it by adding sliced bell peppers, cubed potatoes or green beans.
+There are so many ways to customize it by adding slices of bell peppers, cubes of potatoes or green beans.
 We will also share how to make sausage using other common kitchen appliances too.

 This recipe gives your sauerkraut a little heat and a unique kick.
 Kielbasa sausage goes really well with the little bit of spice in the sauerkraut.
 The red pepper flakes can easily be omitted to make a more mild meal.